logicmonitor/lm-telemetry-sdk-go/README.md

-# LM-telemetry-go, a LogicMonitor Distro for OpenTelemetry
+# LM-telemetry-sdk-go, go sdk for OpenTelemetry by LogicMonitor

 _NOTE: This is in private beta._

-### LM-telemetry-go
+### LM-telemetry-sdk-go

-LM-telemetry-go is a go SDK, which aims to minimize adding initialization code for opentelemetry tracing, and assumes default values.
+1. LM-telemetry-sdk-go is a go SDK
+2. Aims to minimize adding initialization code for opentelemetry tracing, and assumes default values
-It has implementation for cloud specific resource detectors
+3. It has implementation for cloud specific resource detectors

 ### Installation